Sergey Kramarenko (pilot): Shot down

-Kramarenko landed safely was found by a North Korean villager who took care of him until he was recovered by a search party and returned to Antung.
+Kramarenko landed safely, was found by a North Korean villager who took care of him until he was recovered by a search party and returned to Antung.
 The Sabre attacked by Kramarenko was the F-86E BuNo 50-636 of Major George V. Wendling (16th FIS), which received "major damage" on that day.
 Almost certainly the pilot who shot down and shot at the Soviet ace was Major William F. Shaeffer, of the 16th FIS, 51st FIW.

 Following the decision of General Staff of USSR's Armed Forces, the VVS 303rd and 324th Fighter Aviation Division were replaced by PVO divisions, the 97th and 190th Fighter Aviation Division.
 So, on 31 January 324th, Fighter Aviation Division ceased combat operations in Korea and 176th Guards Fighter Aviation Regiment (and Kramarenko with it) returned to the Soviet Union.

 Credited victories

 On the Eastern Front (World War II) Sergei Kramarenko scored two individual victories and 10 more group (shared) kills, plus a balloon.
-During the Korean War he flew 104 combat sorties, engaged UN aircraft in 42 occasions, and was officially credited with 13 victories.
+During the Korean War he flew 104 combat sorties, engaged UN aircraft on 42 occasions, and was officially credited with 13 victories.
 After cross-referencing his credited victories with German and US losses, it seems that in fact he shot down one German warplane during World War II, and he scored at least eight or nine victories in Korea, besides seriously damaging three more UN jets.